mnieber/dodo-commands/README.md

 ## License

 MIT License (see the enclosed license file).
-Files that are based on source code from the Django Software Foundation contain a copy of the associated license at the start of the file.

 ## Rationale